VernonNaidoo-Toronto/SCS3250-Group-2-Final-Project/README.md

 #### Pros

 * kNN works best with a small number of attributes.
 After analyzing our data and whittling it down to the relevant columns, we had four attributes - weekday, month, delta temperature and delta precipitation - and one target class - ridership.
 This was ideal for kNN.
-* Knn required a short computation time - we were able to run multiple prediction models very quickly to identify the best k value.
+* kNN required a short computation time - we were able to run multiple prediction models very quickly to identify the best k value.
-* Our dataset was already cleansed of all missing values - perfect to work with knn
+* Our dataset was already cleansed of all missing values - perfect to work with kNN.
 * kNN is a non-parametric technique and does not rely on underlyign data distribution; the model is determined solely from data and no assumptions were made.
 This ensured that the model only used the given data to create its model instead of relying on outside assumptions such as seasonality.
-* To create our models we used the delta temperature and precipitation columns instead of the actual values; this normalized the data to an extent, which helped make the distance metric used by knn more meaningful
+* To create our models we used the delta temperature and precipitation columns instead of the actual values; this normalized the data to an extent, which helped make the distance metric used by knn more meaningful.

 #### Cons

 * kNN can suffer from skewed class distributions.
 For example, if a certain class is very frequent in the training set, it will tend to dominate the majority voting of the new example (large number = more common).
-* The algorithm does not work with categorical features, so all weekdays and months had to be changed to numerical counterparts
+* The algorithm does not work with categorical features, so all weekdays and months had to be changed to numerical counterparts.

 #### Summary